Spurious Rewards: Rethinking Training Signals in RLVR: Spurious Prompts: 's Unreasonably High Sensitivity to Prompts

 \subsection{Existing Prompts}

 We collect different prompts from popular RL training frameworks and recent evaluation works: Qwen Default \citep{yang2024qwen2}, SimpleRL-Zoo \citep{zeng2025simplerl}, Sober Reasoning \citep{hochlehnert2025soberlookprogresslanguage}, and our hand-constructed prompts (detailed in Table~\ref{tab:eval_prompting_ablation}).
-Specifically, we introduce 2 new prompts---the first prompt, Math Prompt, indicates the evaluation domain without extra information about the format; the second prompt, Spurious Prompt, is a randomly picked LaTeX placeholder text generated by \textsc{lipsum}.
-Our motivation for introducing these 2 prompts is to study how concise domain knowledge or even random perturbation in context can impact the evaluation performance.
+Specifically, we introduce two new prompts---the first prompt, Math Prompt, indicates the evaluation domain without extra information about the format; the second prompt, Spurious Prompt, is a randomly picked LaTeX placeholder text generated by \textsc{lipsum}.
+Although it has been known that LLM evaluation can be sensitive to evaluation prompts \citep{sclar2024quantifyinglanguagemodelssensitivity}, our motivation to introduce these two particular prompts is to study how concise domain knowledge or even random perturbation in context can impact evaluation performance.
 We perform RL training using these prompts for both trajectory rollouts and evaluation.

 As shown in Table~\ref{tab:format_accuracy}, Sober prompt brings the highest parsable rate of the answers, while our spurious prompt leads to the highest accuracy on MATH-500.
 The results indicate that the model is very sensitive to prompts and the best performance does not necessarily require the highest parsable rate nor task-relevant information in context.